 Arts Access programs include discount tickets for students at the high school and college levels, people age 30 and under, and the general public; flexible and affordable subscription and membership packages; a five dollar ticket lottery; and open captioned performances for deaf and hard of hearing individuals.
 Audiences learn more about productions and writers and the process of new play development through Production Bulletins that feature essays by the artistic staff and playwrights.
 Post-performance discussions conducted for each season production offer the writer and the audience an opportunity to converse and discuss each play.
 Audiences are engaged online by downloading podcast interviews with writers and actors, joining the Playwrights Horizons Facebook page or Twitter feed, and viewing video clips of current productions.

 Playwrights Horizons trains and mentors 10 to 12 students and early-career professionals each season in the areas of casting, literary management, directing, stage management, marketing, fundraising, and musical theater.
-Residents leave the program with valuable connections and marketable skills, poised to become the next generation of theater artists and administrators.
-Further information about the Residency Program.
+Fellows leave the program with valuable connections and marketable skills, poised to become the next generation of theater artists and administrators.
+Further information about the Fellowship Program.

 Playwrights Horizons Theater School

 Since 1983, the School, in association with New York University's Tisch School of the Arts’ Undergraduate Drama Department, has offered students a unique four-year program that emphasizes professional development and interdisciplinary theater training.
 Further information about the Playwrights Horizons Theater School.

 Ticket Central is a professional box office managed by Playwrights Horizons that provides high-quality, affordable ticketing and marketing services to more than 50 small and mid-size not-for-profit arts organizations and producers around New York City.
 Ticket Central serves approximately 250,000 ticket buyers annually.
 Visit the Ticket Central website.